garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/code review.md

 - when:
 	- when code author has finished a coherent system change that is otherwise ready for check-in
 		- change shouldn't be too large/too small
+		- before committing the code to the repository or incorporating it into the new build